MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ![Screenshot showing the call controls in Teams mobile.](media/TeamsMobile_CallControl.png "Call control")

-Use call controls to specify whether your collaborator can see what you see, hear what you hear, and more.
+Use call controls to specify whether your collaborator can see what you see, or hear what you hear.

 Call controls are found at the bottom of the screen.

 - The **Video icon** controls outgoing video.
 - The **Microphone icon** controls outgoing audio.
 - The **Speaker icon** controls incoming audio.

 For more actions, select the ellipses icon.
 Other actions include:

 - **Toggle incoming video**
--	**Share your screen** – your screen pops up as a video in the Dynamics 365 Remote Assist HoloLens user’s world.
+- **Share your screen**—your screen pops up as a video in the Dynamics 365 Remote Assist HoloLens user’s world.
--	**Start video with blur** (iOS only) - useful if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
+- **Start video with blur** (iOS only)—useful if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
 - **Insert file** to share a file.

 > [!NOTE]